petemc-symphony/aws-inventory-sdk/README.md

 ```sh
 ./build.sh
 ```
 The binaries will be placed in the `dist/` directory.
+Prebuilt binaries can also be downloaded from there

 ## Usage